No Longer Accepting Sign-Ups

 Road Trip!
 Pre-College Optional Add-On | July 24 - 29, 2020

 This year, we are excited to offer an additional optional experience for students who attend one of our pre-college programs this summer: The East Coast College Tour and Cultural Experience.

 Join us for 6 days and 5 nights as we explore cities and colleges from Boston to Washington, DC.
 This is an ideal opportunity to combine the Wellesley Pre-College experience with an exciting road trip visiting colleges and learning about US history and culture.
-Must register by March 15th and pay the $500 deposit to participate.

 What Will You Do in 6 Fun-Filled Days in July?

 - Visit 6 of the top US schools (you’ve already seen Wellesley, of course!)